 ATTENTION MILITARY AND OVERSEAS VOTERS

 Virginia Election Law requires that you re-register when you return to Virginia.
-Complete and mail in a Virginia Voter Registration Application before the registration books close for the next election.
+Click here to complete the on-line Virginia Voter Registration Application before the registration books close for the next election.

 Voters with an Ongoing Disability or Illness